project-jue/jue/docs/01_Engineering_Reference_Manual.md

 ---

-If you want, the next step is to **expand this into a full “implementation checklist per module”**, with concrete examples of Core ↔ Jue ↔ Dan code, proof obligations, and tests.
+If you want, the next step is to **expand this into a full "implementation checklist per module"**, with concrete examples of Core ↔ Jue ↔ Dan code, proof obligations, and tests.
 That would let LLM agents execute confidently without managerial intervention.

 Do you want me to start that next?